+Tareq Abuissa is a Syrian-American composer, lyricist, and music director.
+Abuissa was born on October 29, 1991 and grew up in Iowa City.
+He studied cello and piano at the Preucil School of Music, and taught himself guitar and songwriting as a teenager.
 As a student at Iowa City High School, Abuissa composed a piece for his Symphony Orchestra and sat as a first-stand cellist in the 2009 Iowa All-State Orchestra Festival.
-He sang in Concert Choir, Jazz Choir, Männerchor, and the Iowa State Honors Choir.
-He also led a biweekly sketch comedy club, acted alongside special education students in Combined Efforts Theatre, and performed group improv at the Iowa All-State Speech.
+He sang in several choirs, led a biweekly sketch comedy club, acted in Combined Efforts Theatre alongside special education students, and performed group improv at Iowa All-State Speech.

 Abuissa set out to New York for college in 2010, studying Music and Mathematics at Columbia University.
 His four-movement composition Seasonal and other works of chamber music were performed by student ensembles in venues including Columbia's Miller Theatre.
 Abuissa developed a love of lyric-writing and musical theatre while co-composing Columbia's 118th Annual Varsity Show, The Corporate Core.
 He held two Lincoln Center internships: in Strategy & Business Development, then in Media Development, where he underscored two artist interview series.
 As a senior in 2014, he scored three Animation thesis films for USC’s School of Cinematic Arts, and performed in a guitar-dance duet for a Department of Dance thesis at Barnard College.